seregazhuk/seregazhuk.github.io_old/_posts/2019-04-20-restful-api-with-reactphp-basic-auth.md

 );
 {% endhighlight %}

+`PSR15Middleware` constructor requires an event loop, a class of the middleware being wrapped, and an array of constructor parameters for this middleware.

-Now, we can use this middleware inside the server.
-Place `$basicAuth` middleware **before** the router.
+Now, we can use this wrapped middleware inside the server.
+Place `$basicAuth` **before** the router.
 It is important because if the authentication failed, there is no need to dispatch the route:

 {% highlight php %}
 <?php